cs230-stanford/website-2018-winter/_posts/2018-02-01-project-starter-code.md

 - mature, most of the models and layers are already implemented in the library.
 - documented and plenty of code / tutorials online
 - built for large-scale deployment and used by a lot of companies
-- has some very useful tools like `Tensorboard`
+- has some very useful tools like Tensorboard for visualization
 - but some ramp-up time is needed to understand some of the concepts (session, graph, variable scope, etc.) -- *(reason why we have a starter code that takes care of these subtleties)*
 - transparent use of the GPU